Rose and Fruit Tree Gazebos

 Mr and Mrs Wright, Kent

 "Our rose crown, we found, was easy to erect and has transformed a circular bed which was already in the garden."

 Mr Richards, Hertfordshire

-Once the arch was in place in autumn 2014, the established Jasmine and Wisteria were drastically pruned and trained up two of the legs.
+Once the gazebo was in place in autumn 2014, the established Jasmine and Wisteria were drastically pruned and trained up two of the legs.
 Next door’s rambling rose had been trained along the boundary fence, which was also destroyed by the falling tree.
 That rose has now gone over the fence, with my neighbours’ permission, and taken the third leg, where they can see it far better than when it was on the fence.

-This is the Rose Arch’s first spring/summer (2015) and the climbers are still establishing, so it is work-in-progress.
+This is the Rose Gazebo's first spring/summer (2015) and the climbers are still establishing, so it is work-in-progress.
 Already it has made a fine feature in the garden, which both myself and my neighbours enjoy greatly.
 The Wisteria has flowered, the rose has just finished its first flush of blooms and the Jasmine is now in flower.
 We are about to replant the pond and the unplanted third leg of the arch will probably take a branch from the Wisteria, which is now growing vigorously after being pruned."

 Mr Hull, West Yorkshire

 "The rose arch gazebo structure has transformed the lower lawn.
 With an acre of garden and mature trees anything smaller would look silly."